 Not everyone driving an electric car is motivated by saving the planet.
 Some are doing it for the sheer bling factor.
 How does being a status symbol change the EV market value?

 With its high-tech and luxurious features, Tesla is dominating the electric vehicle market.
-Take, for example, the company’s new Tesla Model X Plaid.
+Take, for example, the company’s Tesla Model X Plaid, which launched last year.
 Featuring falcon-wing doors and Tesla’s standard minimalistic interior, the three-motor SUV is about as sleek and technologically savvy as they come.
 And with 1,020 horsepower under the hood, the EV is capable of hitting 60 miles per hour in just 2.5 seconds.
 But in addition to being insanely fast, the electric SUV is also insanely expensive.
 It sports an MSRP starting at nearly $140,000.
 Put simply: the average person cannot afford it.